aptos-labs/developer-docs/docs/community/site-updates.md

     3. [P2](https://github.com/aptos-labs/aptos-core/issues?q=is%3Aissue+is%3Aopen+label%3Adocumentation+label%3Ap2+) - can wait for this; still dependent on other work
     4. [P3](https://github.com/aptos-labs/aptos-core/issues?q=is%3Aissue+is%3Aopen+label%3Adocumentation+label%3Ap3+) - back burner item; there is no urgency here
 5. Explain in the issue precisely what is expected in the doc; what requirements must it meet?
-6. Assign the issue to and work with the subject matter experts and the Docs team to generate new and updated materials.
+6. Assign the issue to and work with the subject-matter experts and the Docs team to generate new and updated materials.
 7. Associate all related pull requests with the issue by adding the issue number to the *Development* field of each PR.
 8. Re-open the issue when related PRs are merged and work is still needed.
 9. Close the issue only when all relevant parties are satisfied with the work.